insin/newforms/docs/widgets.rst

 .. js:class:: RadioInput(name, value, attrs, choice, index)

-   An object used by RadioFieldRenderer that represents a single ``<input type="radio">``.
+   An object used by :js:class:`RadioFieldRenderer` that represents a single ``<input type="radio">``.

    :param String name: the field name.